frenkel/timer-for-harvest/README.md

 - Idle detection to ask user whether idle time should be subtracted or booked as a new time entry.
 - Authentication token storage in [libsecret](https://wiki.gnome.org/Projects/Libsecret).

+## Building
+If you want to build the applicatin yourself you'll need rust, cargo and the gtk3 development libraries installed.
+You can then run `cargo build --release` to generate the binary in `target/release/`.

 ## Donations
 If you like the software I create, please consider [donating](https://paypal.me/frankgroeneveld).